-Cancer starts when cells in the body begin to grow out of control.
-Cells in nearly any part of the body can become cancer, and can spread to other areas of the body.
+Cancer starts when cells start to grow out of control.
+Cells in nearly any part of the body can become cancer and can spread to other parts of the body.
 To learn more about how cancers start and spread, see What Is Cancer?

 Leukemia is different from other types of cancer that start in organs like the lungs, colon, or breast and then spread to the bone marrow.
 Cancers that start elsewhere and then spread to the bone marrow are not leukemia.

 Knowing the exact type of leukemia helps doctors better predict each patient's outlook and select the best treatment.

 In chronic leukemia, the cells can mature partly (and more are like normal white blood cells). but not completely.
 These cells may look fairly normal, but they're not.
 They generally don't fight infection as well as normal white blood cells do.
 The leukemia cells survive longer than normal cells, and build up, crowding out normal cells in the bone marrow.
 It can take a long time before chronic leukemias cause problems, and most people can live with them for many years.
 But chronic leukemias tend to be harder to cure than acute leukemias.

 Leukemia is myeloid or lymphocytic depending on which bone marrow cells the cancer starts in.